-Where do you go when you need a nice bottle that go easy on your wallet but over-deliver on price and still wow your guests?
-The wine chosen to pair with a nice hosted dinner with friends can make or break any evening.
+Where do you go when you need a nice bottle that goes easy on your wallet but over-deliver on price and still wow your guests?
+The wine chosen to pair with a nice hosted dinner with friends can make or break an evening.
 Hosts want to choose something nice but not too pretentious, tasteful but not overpowering.
-Since most of us don’t have professional sommeliers as friends to act as decision makers, here are some 10 great wines under $100 that over-deliver on their price point and share some of the same aspects of much more expensive bottles.
+Since most of us don’t have professional sommeliers as friends to act as decision-makers, here are some 10 great wines under $100 that over-deliver on their price point and share some of the same aspects of much more expensive bottles.

 Often called the “King of Wines,” Barolo is made from Nebbiolo grapes grown in vineyards south of Alba, in the Piedmont region of Italy.
-Made by a small family winery the wine gives guest a generously long finish and can be cellared for decades.
-At 14.5% alcohol content, the lean but powerful wine produces aromas that includes cherries, rose petals, cinnamon and hints of leather.
+Made by a small family winery the wine gives the guest a generously long finish and can be cellared for decades.
+At 14.5% alcohol content, the lean but powerful wine produces aromas that include cherries, rose petals, cinnamon, and hints of leather.

 2017 Sonoma Coast Pinot Noir – $60.00